jacquev6/JsOfOCairo/README.rst

 An attempt has been made to implement ``set_source_for_image`` using a hidden canvas but it's been unsuccessful.

-A few other functions commented out at the beginning of `CairoMock.signatures.ml <https://github.com/jacquev6/JsOfOCairo/blob/master/src/CairoMock/CairoMock.signatures.ml>`_ have been dismissed as well.
+A few other functions commented out at the beginning of `CairoMock.S.incl.ml <https://github.com/jacquev6/JsOfOCairo/blob/master/src/CairoMock.S.incl.ml>`_ have been dismissed as well.

 Testing strategy
 ================